YNAB vs Mint 2021: Which Budgeting App Wins?

 If you’d like to learn more about the YNAB Four Rules, they offer a free video course on their website for your viewing pleasure.

-Essentially, YNAB is considered zero-based budgeting because instead of just saving whatever you have left over each month, you set aside a certain amount of money to put into savings at the beginning of the month, and then you work toward sticking to your budget to meet that saving goal.
+Essentially, YNAB is considered zero-based budgeting because instead of just saving whatever you have left over each month, you set aside a certain amount of money to put into your savings accounts at the beginning of the month, and then you work toward sticking to your budget to meet that saving goal.

 YNAB offers a lot of cool features for its users, including: